nus-cs2103-AY2223S1/tp/docs/team/seelengxd.md

 ### Project: ArtBuddy

-ArtBuddy is a desktop client management system built to help freelance artists manage their clients and commissions easily.
-It is written in Java, with a GUI created with JavaFx and has about 14 kLoC.
+ArtBuddy (AB) a desktop application that helps commission-based artists manage their customers, commissions, and artworks easily.
+Written in Java, ArtBuddy is primarily optimised for use via a Command Line Interface (CLI), but also comes with a GUI created using JavaFX.
+It has about 14 kLoC.

 Given below are my contributions to the project.